konnectors/cozy-konnector-bouyguestelecom/README.md

 ### Maintainer

-The lead maintainers for Bouygues Telecom Konnector is @doubleface for Cozy Cloud.
+The lead maintainer for Bouygues Telecom Konnector is @doubleface for Cozy Cloud.
+Before, this konnector was created and maintained by Frank Rousseau.
+And nicofrand contributed to.

 ### Get in touch